 Natural fiber floor coverings, like Seagrass Rugs, are relatively easy to maintain.
 This is because dirt does not cling to the hard fibers, but rests loosely in the weave.
 Seagrass rugs are naturally stain resistant and will last a long time if cared for properly.
-If you're wondering how to clean a seagrass rug, follow these easy steps:
+If you're wondering how to clean a seagrass rug, follow the easy steps below.

 - Immediately remove any spills from your rug by pressing firmly with clean, white paper or cloth towels working from the outside of the spill inward to avoid spreading.
 Continue blotting (blot do not rub) until no moisture transfers to the towel.